tobealive/docs/docs/getting-started/installation.md

 On Termux, V needs some packages preinstalled – a working C compiler, `libexecinfo`, `libgc` and `libgc-static`.
-After installing them, you can use the same script, like on Linux/macOS:

 ```bash
 pkg install clang libexecinfo libgc libgc-static make git